ThePreston/Custom-Rate-Limiter-API/README.md

 Completion Tokens are calculated by counting the SSE responses and subtracting 2 </br>

-Granularity of Cost Tracking: </br>
+<b> Granularity of Cost Tracking: <b/> </br>
-Solution uses APIM Products+Keys but can also be used against individual ID's, header value, etc
+Solution uses APIM Product Subscription Keys but can also be used against individual ID's, header value, etc